jevazquezb/Math_magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math magicians: components
+# Math magicians: events

-> In this part of the project, we developed a React component that holds the UI of the calculator.
+> In this part of the project, we added the logic needed to make the Calculator component actually work.

 ## Built With